 IS FOREST SCHOOL A GOOD FIT FOR EVERY FAMILY?

 While everybody benefits from extended time in nature, a forest school program may not be a good fit for every child or family.
 We are committed first to the safety of all students, so we require that every student be able to follow directions and always stay with the class.
 There are many variables that can effect whether or not a forest school program will work with your little one (ie. a child's previous time and experience in nature, a child's readiness to be away from their family, etc...).
 Forest school is also a bit more of a commitment for parents - from driving time to and from our beautiful canyon location, to committing wholeheartedly in dressing your child in appropriate all-weather gear.
-There is a lot to consider - every family and child are different and have different needs at different times (ie. maybe your 4 year old is not ready this year, but will be when they are 5!).
+There is a lot to consider - every family and child are different and have different needs at different times (ie. maybe your 4 year old is not ready this year, but will be when they are 5 or 6).
 With that said, we welcome all students into our program and extend a 1 month grace period to make sure we are a good fit for each other.
 And always, if there are any concerns or questions, please feel free to address them with us!

 CAN I STAY WITH MY CHILD?

 We are a drop-off program, which means the only adults in our "classroom" are the teachers.
 We have this policy for the safety of the students, as well as insurance coverage reasons.
 That said, we welcome parents to stay and gather at the local city park nearby (Big Springs Park) while we operate our forest school farther up the trail.
 It would be a wonderful way to get to know other families and build our Wildwood Forest School community!

 WHEN DOES THE PROGRAM OPERATE?